 Net Metering 3.0 is Coming!

-PG&E’s new net metering plan will double the time it takes to get an average return on your investment from approximately 6 years to over 14 years starting May 2022.
+PG&E’s new net metering plan will double the time it takes to get an average return on your investment from approximately 6 years to over 14 years starting in 2023.

 Net Metering Defined